Claimed

 About The Beekeeper Sri Lanka

 Their therapeutic approach includes evidence-based treatments like dialectical behavior therapy (DBT) and trauma-focused therapy, along with medically supervised detox for safe withdrawal.
-Holistic therapies such as mindfulness meditation, yoga, art therapy, and nature-based healing further support emotional and physical well-being.
+Their team of psychologists and trauma-informed specialists ensure that each client receives the care that meets their individual needs.
+Holistic therapies such as meditation, yoga, art therapy, and nature-based healing further support emotional and physical well-being.
 Rooted in Buddhist traditions, their mindfulness practices promote self-awareness and inner peace, while activities like hiking strengthen resilience and foster a deeper connection with nature.
+Their weekend excursions include visiting local botanical gardens, an elephant orphanage, and ancient temples, allowing clients to unwind and experience what Sri Lanka has to offer.

 Read More